QIB-Sheffield/dbdicom/README.md

 ### Finding DICOM objects in the folder

 Each DICOM file has a number of attributes describing the properties of the object.
-Examples are PatientName, StudyDate, etc. A convenient list of attributes for specific objects can be found [here]: (https://dicom.innolitics.com/).
+Examples are PatientName, StudyDate, etc. A convenient list of attributes for specific objects can be found [here](https://dicom.innolitics.com/):

 Each known attribute is identified most easily by a keyword, which has a capitalised notation.
 Objects in the folder can be can also be listed by searching on any DICOM tag: